Previous: Introduction to mmake, Up: Compiling multi-module programs [Contents][Index]

 mmc -f *.m mmc --make main_module

-a subtle advantage over mmake
+has a subtle advantage over mmake

-while mmake
+While mmake

 uses (because it has to)